Array Engine

 Array queries are expressed as table-valued functions in FROM.
 System time and valid time apply via AS OF clauses.

-NDARRAY_SLICE — multi-dimensional range
+ARRAY_SLICE — multi-dimensional range

-SELECT * FROM NDARRAY_SLICE(
+SELECT * FROM ARRAY_SLICE(

 'elevation_map',